Currency: GBP

 How to Identify and Specify Your Standing Rigging Components

-In order to confidently specify a replacement for any element of your standing rigging, you will need to know what your existing components are called and how they are measured.
+To confidently specify a replacement for any element of your standing rigging, you will need to know what your existing components are called and how they are measured.

-Some end fittings have generic names e.g. T-terminal and some have more than one common name, but this guide will help you to recognise which ones are correct for your rigging.
+Some end fittings have generic names, e.g. T-terminal and some have more than one common name, but this guide will help you to recognise which ones are correct for your rigging.

 The initial task is to take some basic measurements.